 I woke up in a funk the other morning so I pulled the covers over my head trying to go back to sleep.
 As I began to doze, my dog stuck her head under the sheet and I felt her cold nose on my leg.
 I knew that trying to stay in bed was futile, so I threw on some clothes and took her outside feeling frustrated and annoyed.
 As we began walking, the pain in my knee and heel started to subside and the phrase, attitude of gratitude came into my head as I realized how lucky I am to be able to walk, others aren’t so fortunate.
 I looked lovingly at my husky and thought to myself, if I didn’t have an active dog, I probably wouldn’t be getting the good exercise that I need.
 The sun was warming me up and I was beginning to feel better.

 I had gone to bed the night before, upset about what’s been happening in our beautiful country.
-The sensless killing of innocent people, worshipping in a synagogue.
+The senseless killing of innocent people, worshiping in a synagogue.
 This could have happened to any of us, being a Jew myself, I’ve experienced anti-semitism, I know how much it hurts.
 Two people who passed had the same last name as my maiden name, Rosenthal, and I wondered if they were somehow related to me.
 Later that afternoon, I went on Facebook only to discover that a close friend’s uncle was part of the congregation, thank heavens, he was one of the lucky ones.
 I can only imagine the terror he must have felt.

 The other day, I went grocery shopping and there was a man in the checkout line who was completely bent over, he had to look sideways at the cashier because he couldn’t lift his head.
-She said, “hello, how are you?” and he said, “I’m fine, thanks.”
+She said, “Hello, how are you?” and he said, “I’m fine, thanks.”
 I thought to myself, how could someone be fine with such a deformity.
 You know, he DID feel fine, he was used to living with his handicap and his attitude was upbeat and positive.
 That poor soul became my hero for the day.
 Once again I realized just how lucky I am, because I don’t think I’d be able to live like that.
 We certainly take things for granted.

 Thanksgiving is the ideal time to help your students develop an attitude of gratitude.
 Research has shown that it’s good for both us and them.
 Not only does it help kids feel better about themselves, but it helps us educators feel less exhausted emotionally.
-So, without further adieu, here are some activities that you can use, right away, in your classroom.
+So, without further ado, here are some activities that you can use, right away, in your classroom.

 - Classroom Gratitude Book: Design a gratitude book to send home with a different child every week.
 Request each student’s family to add a page of pictures as well as a description describing what they’re grateful for.
 At the end of the year, make sure to celebrate your completed classroom attitude of gratitude book!